-In addition, tailored information and self-help guides from local mental health and wellbeing charities are available at the Covid-19 Virtual Wellbeing Hub.
+Tailored information and self-help guides from local mental health and wellbeing charities are available at the COVID-19 Virtual Wellbeing Hub.

-If you have got concerns about your health or mental wellbeing, you should speak to your GP.
-Or if you are in distress or despair, you can call Lifeline on 0808 808 8000 where you can speak to a trained counsellor.
+If you're in distress or despair, you can call Lifeline on 0808 808 8000 where you can speak to a trained counsellor.
 This service is available 24/7 and is free from all NI landlines and mobiles.

 COVID-19 Community Helpline

-A freephone helpline to help those in vulnerable groups to access information, advice and support in relation to Covid-19.
+A freephone helpline is available to help those in vulnerable groups to access information, advice and support in relation to COVID-19.
 The helpline is local to Northern Ireland, and is managed by Advice NI.

 - freephone number: 0808 802 0020